blogs

 • Debugging Glue jobs is notoriously complex

-• No analytics or intelligence layer — stops at data readiness
+• No analytics or intelligence layer, since it stops at data readiness

-Pricing: Consumption-based (DPU hours + Data Catalog storage).
+Pricing: Consumption-based (DPU hours plus Data Catalog storage).

 8. Google Cloud Dataprep (by Trifacta)